CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/CreatingMagicSystems.md

 # Creating Magic Systems

 Fogent a provides generalized framework for magic system mechanics for any setting.
-Whether it be the Force, Bending from Avatar, Cyberpunk technomancy, or tractional fantasy magic, this systems should easily accommodate.
+Whether it be the Force, Bending from Avatar, Cyberpunk technomancy, or tractional fantasy magic, this system should easily accommodate.

 All magic systems built using this require the following pieces of information to be determined.
-If you can come up with these, than you have a magic system!
+If you can come up with these, then you have a magic system!

 - Magic Name
 - Magic Vocation Name